bunnythecat/bunnythecat/README.md

 - 🔬 Statistical methods such as machine learning and neural networks have shown great potential in many chemical and biological applications such as virtual screening and molecular property prediction, and I would like to explore the potential of the latest models and technologies in applications such as
 Molecular Property Prediction and Automated Molecule Generation.
 - 🤓 Furthermore, I would like to learn more about MLOps for continuous delivery and automation pipelines in solving real-world problems in data-driven approaches!

-#### I am also interested in a variety of topics ranging from Fintech, Defi to Philosophy, Philosophy of Technology, and I am always passionate about building a wide range of knowledge bases and using that to help humanity towards Prosperity, Sustainability, Diversity, and Inclusion.
 - 🌱 My first project started when I was in my final year of bachelor's studies doing research about Intermolecular Potential Energy.
 There I was able to use a variety of Python packages to crawl Z-matrix (coordinate representation of atoms) into an SQL database.
 Then I was also fascinated by the potential of data visualization and it helped propel my research.
 - 🚀 I have experimented with DQN on Bitcoin price for its ability on time series prediction and I would like to learn more about Reinforcement learning.